yt-dlp/yt-dlp/CONTRIBUTING.md

             }
     ```
 5. Add an import in [`yt_dlp/extractor/extractors.py`](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/extractors.py).
 6. Run `python test/test_download.py TestDownload.test_YourExtractor`.
 This *should fail* at first, but you can continually re-run it until you're done.
-If you decide to add more than one test, then rename ``_TEST`` to ``_TESTS`` and make it into a list of dictionaries.
-The tests will then be named `TestDownload.test_YourExtractor`, `TestDownload.test_YourExtractor_1`, `TestDownload.test_YourExtractor_2`, etc. Note that tests with `only_matching` key in test's dict are not counted in.
+If you decide to add more than one test, the tests will then be named `TestDownload.test_YourExtractor`, `TestDownload.test_YourExtractor_1`, `TestDownload.test_YourExtractor_2`, etc. Note that tests with `only_matching` key in test's dict are not counted in.
+You can also run all the tests in one go with `TestDownload.test_YourExtractor_all`
-7. Have a look at [`yt_dlp/extractor/common.py`](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/common.py) for possible helper methods and a [detailed description of what your extractor should and may return](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/common.py#L89-L423).
+7. Have a look at [`yt_dlp/extractor/common.py`](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/common.py) for possible helper methods and a [detailed description of what your extractor should and may return](yt_dlp/extractor/common.py#L89-L423).
 Add tests and code for as many as you want.
 8. Make sure your code follows [yt-dlp coding conventions](#yt-dlp-coding-conventions) and check the code with [flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart):

         $ flake8 yt_dlp/extractor/yourextractor.py